sjbylo/container-workshop/00-workshop-setup/README.md

 GitHub will make a copy and you will see your own version of it in your own GitHub account.
 Check that the URL now contains your GitHub username and no longer "sjbylo"!
 Later on in the labs you will be asked to access your repository.
-To help you get the URL, click on the 'Clone or download" button and copy & paste the URL into your terminal when ask to.
+To help you get the URL, click on the 'Clone or download" button and copy & paste the URL into your terminal when asked to.

 Your repository's URL will look something like this: